Opon Ifá: In divination consultations

 During a divination session, the babalawo first properly orients the tray with the "feet" of the opon Ifá facing towards him.
 He sits facing east, the direction from which Ifá is thought to have come from the spiritual plane, and allows light to illuminate the tray, being careful to prevent shadows from landing on the wood.
-Once properly oriented, an iroke Ifá, or a diviner's tapper, is used by the babalowo to evoke the presence of Ifá via the rhythmic drumming of the tapper on the surface of the opon Ifá.
+Once properly oriented, an iroke Ifá, or a diviner's tapper, is used by the babalawo to evoke the presence of Ifá via the rhythmic drumming of the tapper on the surface of the opon Ifá.
 The nine diviners symbolically depicted in the tray's perimeter are also summoned.
-Then, sixteen palm or kola nuts, the ikin Ifá, are thrown onto the opon Ifá's wooden surface and the babalowo proceeds to interpret which of the 256 possible sets of odu (verses) are displayed by the nuts.
+Then, sixteen palm or kola nuts, the ikin Ifá, are thrown onto the opon Ifá's wooden surface and the babalawo proceeds to interpret which of the 256 possible sets of odu (verses) are displayed by the nuts.
 An odu is essentially a word or sign of eight marks that is drawn in the iyerosun powder scattered over the tray.
 Each of the signs have corresponding verses which must be chanted and chosen according to the client's particular situation.

 Each of the odu is constructed by individually determining each "letter" of the odu in a step-wise manner, starting from the bottom-right division of the border, then the bottom-left.
 Working up from bottom to top, this process is repeated six more times until the complete odu is constructed and written on the board.
 If sacred palm nuts are used, sixteen nuts are held in one hand by the babalawo.
 With the other hand, he snatches as many as he can out of his palm.
 If there is one remaining, he draws two vertical lines into the iyerosun powder on the board.
 If there are two nuts remaining, he draws only one line.
 The process continues until two figures of four segments each are formed.

 Another way to use the opon Ifá incorporates a divination chain known as opele Ifá, reserving the palm or kola nuts for more serious questions.
 The opele consists of a chain of eight half-kola nuts strung together, each associated with one of the eight letters of an odu and a site along the tray's border.
-After evoking the spirits with the iroke Ifá, the babalowo then throws the opele; each of the eight half-nuts will land concave up or concave down, heads or tails.
+After evoking the spirits with the iroke Ifá, the babalawo then throws the opele; each of the eight half-nuts will land concave up or concave down, heads or tails.
 A single line represents "heads" while two vertical lines symbolize "tails" – this process is recorded in the iyerosun powder, as it is done with the palm nuts.
 Thus, this binary system of one and two vertical lines gives rise to 256 different odu, each associated with a spirit and certain archetypal situation.
 Some odu are affirmative, and others are negative.
-Furthermore, the odu determines what offerings the babalowo prescribes to the client in order for them to achieve their desired ends.
+Furthermore, the odu determines what offerings the babalawo prescribes to the client in order for them to achieve their desired ends.